Bayer-Group/BayerCLAW/doc/language.md

   be applied to this file, and will override any S3 tags specified at the global or step level.
 Tags must follow the destination folder, if present.

-  See the [More about output fields](#more-about-output-fields) section below for important information about item formatting in the outputs block.
+  See the [block scalar formatting](#block-scalar-formatting) section below for information about options for item formatting in the outputs block.

 * `s3_tags` (optional): 🆕 A list of tags to apply to all of the S3 objects created by this step.
 Tags are specified as a